bdaralan/PokemonApp/README.md

 </div>

 ## Usage:
-* You can use this for studying purpose or as a reference guide.
+* You can use this for studying purpose or as a reference guide. *Happy learning Swift. :)*

 ## Disclaimer:
 * This is for practice and learning purposes only.